Nuitka/Nuitka-website/doc/doc/commercial.rst

                When your program is deployed and crashing, you could take potentially successful steps against these tracebacks appearing.
-But when you need to support your client, you need to be able to to actually tell, why your software is crashing.
+But when you need to support your client, you must be able to tell why your software is crashing.

-               Python tracebacks are good for this, but you cannot want them to be readable to the user.
-This is where traceback encryption comes in.
+               Python tracebacks are suitable for this, but you cannot want them to be readable to the user.
+At this point, traceback encryption comes in handy.
-               Nuitka with the commercial plugin will make sure to encrypt all traceback outputs.
-They still carry the information as you want, but *only you* will be able to decode them.
+               **Nuitka Commercial** allows you to encrypt all traceback outputs.
+They still carry the information you want, but *only you* will be able to decode them.

                Symmetric encryption (and asymmetric encryption in a future update)